 After a driver refuses a chemical test, the officer is supposed to send notice of the refusal to the Utah Driver License Division.
 The division will revoke the driver's license for 18 months (36 months if the driver has any DUI or refusal suspensions within the last ten years).

 Drivers who are younger than 21 years old face a two-year revocation (36 months if the driver has any prior DUI or refusal suspensions within the last ten years).
-However, these underage drivers who refuse testing generally can’t reinstate their licenses until turning 21 years old.
+However, these underage drivers who refuse to test generally can't reinstate their licenses until turning 21 years old.

 A driver subject to license revocation can request an administrative hearing to dispute the revocation within ten days of the revocation notice.
 Also, in some situations, a driver can obtain a limited work license after completing one year of the revocation.